-The American government and Huawei are currently at loggerheads over multiple issues.
-At the beginning of last year, the U.S. placed a ban on Huawei such that it can not do business with American companies.
-The most difficult part of this ban is Huawei’s inability to use Google Mobile Services.
-This affected its smartphone business outside China as its new phones do not have Google Play Store and other services.
-However, for the year 2019, Huawei sold about 240 million units, second only to South Korean manufacturer, Samsung.
+The U.S. government and Huawei are currently at odds on multiple issues.
+At the beginning of last year, the U.S. imposed a ban on Huawei, prohibiting it from doing business with American companies.
+The most challenging aspect of this ban is that Huawei cannot use Google Mobile Services.
+This has impacted its smartphone business outside of China, as its new models cannot include Google apps and other services.
+However, in 2019, Huawei still sold about 240 million phones, second only to Samsung in sales.

-As a backup plan, Huawei is already working with Chinese foundry, SMIC.
-Unfortunately, SMIC’s highest manufacturing process is 14nm thus it will only be involved in Huawei’s mid-range and entry-level devices.
-SMIC, the largest and most advanced foundry in China, has already mass-produced the 14nm process.
+As an alternative, Huawei has begun cooperating with SMIC.
+Unfortunately, SMIC’s most advanced process is only 14nm, which means it can only handle manufacturing for Huawei’s mid-range and entry-level devices.
+As the largest and most technologically advanced foundry in China, SMIC has achieved mass production with its 14nm process.
 Huawei has also become an important customer for them.
 It has begun to manufacture the Kirin 710A processor using its 14nm process.
-However, the cooperation between the two parties is still at risk, because of US policy.
-In a recent communique to Huawei, SMIC mentioned the possible restrictions that it may face.
+However, due to U.S. policy restrictions, the cooperation still faces risks.
+In a recent notice to Huawei, SMIC mentioned the potential restrictive measures it could face.

-In May 2019, the US Department of Commerce listed several Chinese companies on the ” Entity List.
-One year later, in May 2020, the US Department of Commerce revised the Foreign-Produced Direct Product Rule.
-According to this revised rule, several Imported semiconductor equipment and technology may not be used to manufacture products for a number of customers until they are approved by the US Department of Commerce.
+In May 2019, the U.S. Department of Commerce added several Chinese companies to the Entity List.
+A year later, in May 2020, the U.S. Department of Commerce revised the Foreign Direct Product Rule.
+According to the revised rule, several imported semiconductor equipment and technologies cannot be used to manufacture products for specific customers without approval from the U.S. Department of Commerce.

-There are still many uncertain legal concepts in the above-mentioned revised rules, and the degree of their specific impact has not yet been accurately assessed.
-The above-mentioned relevant external factors such as Sino-US economic and trade frictions may lead to certain restrictions on the wafer foundry and related supporting services provided by the company to certain customers.
-The company may face production constraints and order reductions, which may adversely affect the company’s business development and operating performance.
+There are still many uncertain legal concepts in the aforementioned revised regulations, and their specific impact has not yet been accurately assessed.
+External factors such as China-US trade frictions may result in certain restrictions on the wafer foundry services and related support services provided by the company to specific customers.
+The company may face production capacity constraints and reduced orders, which could adversely affect its business development and operational performance.

 LEAVE A REPLY